“Sister, you must read more Quran and make lots of dua. Allah will remove your difficulties and shaitaan will go away from you…”

 I would like to start by suggesting The Lantern Initiative who are working across Peterborough and Milton Keynes to provide Mental Health events, courses and activities for all members of the Muslim community.

 1) Inspirited Minds are able to facilitate Skype and face to face counselling sessions

 2) Nour Domestic Violence are able to provide access to

 – Professional Advisors who can offer health-related advice

 3) Your local NHS GP can also help with regards to Post-natal depression and other mental health-related illnesses

-The Lantern Initiative is a Muslim run community initiative currently based in Peterborough, Cambridgeshire.
-The organisation is run solely by volunteers in their spare time.
+The Lantern Initiative is a Muslim run Community Interest organisation currently based in Peterborough, Cambridgeshire.
+The organisation is run mainly by volunteers in their spare time.
 Our aims and objectives are to educate and raise awareness of mental health issues in the Muslim community, to help break down some of the associated stigma and to empower communities in seeking and accessing help.
 We fulfil our aims by giving Muslims more platforms to openly discuss mental health, therefore making it less of a taboo subject.
-We work alongside several charities and UK mental health organisations, as well as teaming up regularly with award winning psychotherapists such as Wajeeha Amin and Myira Khan.
+We work alongside several charities and UK mental health organisations on various projects aimed at the Muslim community.